simonlatham155-tech/soundsation-archive/README.md

 The project achieved UK chart entries, BBC Radio 1 support, national music press coverage, and sustained DJ play within the progressive house scene.

+Soundsation’s releases circulated within the UK club system and were supported by DJs including John Digweed and Judge Jules, with coverage in DJ Magazine and Muzik.

 This archive documents verified releases, broadcasts, and DJ support based on contemporary sources.

 Not to be confused with SoundSation, the Italian musical instrument manufacturer.
 ---

 ## Overview